europeana/Labs/api/essentials.md

 ## Request

-Every API call is an HTTP request in a specified format that is sent to the Europeana API service.
+Every Europeana Search API call is an HTTP request in a specified format that is sent to the Europeana API service.
 The API root URL is located at:
     http://www.europeana.eu/api/v2.